munsellb/NIRAL_DTI_PIPELINE/README.md

 python dti_pipeline_mp.py –config config_pipeline.txt
 ```

 In general, the configuration file defines where the subject folder is located, a list that includes only the subjects to be processed, and the locations of the Autoseg computation and parameter files.
-For instance, on a Linux/UNIX/Mac system if the subject is located at
+For instance, on a Linux/UNIX/Mac operating system if the study folder is located at

 ```
 /data/study_subjects
 ```

-and in the study subject folder has the following sub-folders (typically named using the subject specific unique id)
+and in this folder the following sub-folders (typically named using the subject specific unique id)

 ```
 subject_id1